 Reflecting on 10 Years of Impact

-To mark our 10th anniversary, we are hosting a series of four forums over the course of the year to bring together global leaders in health innovation to explore new ways to bring access to quality healthcare worldwide.
+To mark our 10th anniversary, we hosted a series of four forums over the course of the year to bring together global leaders in health innovation to explore new ways to bring access to quality healthcare worldwide.

 Digital health and data science holds promise for significant advances in health care access, quality and affordability.
-Together with our knowledge partner McKinsey & Company, we will be gathering with global leaders in health innovation to discuss how emerging digital technologies could fundamentally shift models of care and bring powerful new tools to both patients and care givers.
-REGISTRATION REQUIRED.
+Together with our knowledge partner McKinsey & Company, we gathered global leaders in health innovation to discuss how emerging digital technologies could fundamentally shift models of care and bring powerful new tools to both patients and care givers.